 Discussing payments can be stressful, and might bring the mood down in an otherwise light business lunch.
-Take the stress out of international payments and transfers.
+Take the stress out of international wire transfers.
 By introducing Veem to your partners across the Atlantic, you can both enjoy the perks that banks simply can’t offer.

-No hidden fees, a competitive rate of exchange, and a uniquely secure payments method make Veem the best option for sending your money abroad.
-Make your small business stand out with help from Veem, a cutting edge, proven payments partner.
+No hidden fees, a competitive rate of exchange, and a uniquely secure payments method makes Veem the best option for sending your money abroad.
+Make your small business stand out with help from Veem’s cutting edge payment method.